 Remember this, America: The press did not break this story.
 A single citizen, on the Internet did.

-There is a special heck for you “journalists” out there, a heck made specifically for you narcissists and elitists who think you have the right to determine which information is passed on to the electorate and which is not.
+There is a special hell for you “journalists” out there, a hell made specifically for you narcissists and elitists who think you have the right to determine which information is passed on to the electorate and which is not.

-That heck — your own personal heck — is a fiery lake of irrelevance, blinding clouds of obscurity, and burning, everlasting scorn.
+That hell — your own personal hell — is a fiery lake of irrelevance, blinding clouds of obscurity, and burning, everlasting scorn.

 You’ve earned it.